Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is key.

 3. Increased Wear and Tear

 If your air conditioner isn’t level, it may vibrate more than normal.
-This can cause obnoxious sounds when running and even require air conditioning repair.
+This can create annoying sounds when running and even require air conditioning repair.

 Too much vibration could: